davidaw78/Ambience2023-MongoDB-Java17-Setup/README.md

 **How to Install and Run the Project?**
 Requirements:
 1. Run uname -a to determine the architecture of the VM. (e.g. It could be arm64 or x86_64)
-2. Run cat /etc/os-release to determine the OS version. (e.g. It could be ubuntu or RHEL)
+2. Run cat /etc/os-release to determine the OS version. (e.g. It could be Ubuntu or RHEL)
 3. Ensure you have the zip command installed in your Linux
 4. Once you determine the above two.
 Proceed to download the following:
    a.
 OpenJDK 17 - https://www.openlogic.com/openjdk-downloads